sniku/Pawel.README/README.md

  - I program too!
 Ask me for help when you need it!

-Above all, the primary job I, and everyone else on this team has is to deliver __business value__.
+Above all, the primary job I and everyone else on this team has is to deliver __business value__.

 I may be your manager, but you will find that I use my role power very rarely.
 I practice and believe in [Servant Leadership](https://www.greenleaf.org/what-is-servant-leadership/)